Cosmological perturbation and matter power spectrum in bimetric massive gravity: Abstract

 \section{Abstract}

-We study the bimetric massive gravity theory.
-By concentrating on the minimal scenario, we discuss the linear perturbation equations in the synchronous gauge.
-We find that the effective dark energy equation of state always stays in the phantom phase, and the matter power spectrum is suppressed.
-In addition, we discuss the ghost and stability problems and show that the allowed window for the model parameter is constrained to be very small by the large scale structure observations.
+We discuss the linear perturbation equations with the synchronous gauge in a minimal scenario of the bimetric massive gravity theory.
+We find that the matter density perturbation and matter power spectrum are suppressed.
+We also examine the ghost and stability problems and show that the allowed deviation of this gravitational theory from the cosmological constant is constrained to be smaller than $\mathcal{O}(10^{-2})$ by the large scale structure observational data.